fmerg/vsslib/src/elgamal/README.md

 const u = await ctx.fiatShamir([s1, s2, ...], [p1, p2, ...], 'sha256');
 ```

-Roughly speaking, this is the point whose discrete logarithm is produced by
+Roughly speaking, this is the scalar produced by hashing together the provided
-hashing together the provided input and the underlying subgroup's parameters.
+input and the underlying subgroup's parameters.